Martenfur/Nopipeline/README.md

 }
 ```
 With Nopipeline you can use environment variables like `%PROGRAMFILES%` - something Pipeline Tool can't do by itself.
 If referenced libraries are missing, Nopipeline will delete their entries from config.
 Additionally, you can add references the old way from the Pipeline Tool - Nopipeline will not delete them unless the files themselves don't exist.
+References also support wildcards just like normal file paths.

 With NPL config done, save it in the same directory as MGCB config and give it the same name.
 For example, if your MGCB config is named `Content/Content.mgcb`, your NPL config should be `Content/Content.npl`

 You can also include NPL in Visual Studio project, if you want.

-If you want more seamless pipeline-forgetting experience, you can check out [Monofoxe Engine](https://bitbucket.org/Martenfur/monofoxe/src), with Nopipeline integrated out of the box.
+If you want more seamless pipeline-forgetting experience, you can check out [Monofoxe Engine](https://github.com/Martenfur/Monofoxe), with Nopipeline integrated out of the box.

 ## All the other stuffs.